Your website is your online home.

 1. Are you getting the results you want?

-If you're like most online entrepreneurs, you want people to visit your website, stick around long enough to get to know you, and buy your services.
+Like an online home, you may have a specific purpose for your online home (your website).
+You may want people to visit your website, stick around long enough to get to know you, and buy your services.
+Or maybe you need a website that serves as a resume and gets you hired at your next job.

 Does your website help you do that?
-Is it designed to help you with the things you need or is it merely designed to give you the nice-to-have features?
+Is it designed to help you with the things you need?

 2. Does your website make sense for your current business goals?